-The same thing applies here to them taking over SABMiller.
-After a one-off charge of about $1 billion the company has projected that it can realize about $1.4 billion in annual savings as a result of the merger, and analysts think that figure may stretch to as much as $3 billion.
-Most of that will come from closing down and merging offices that overlap on a geographical basis plus things like productivity gains and increased logistical efficiencies.
+So far, the firm has announced around 5,000 job cuts – equivalent to around 3% of its total workforce.
+After a one-off charge of around $1b, management thinks it can realize about $1.4b in annual savings as a result of the merger.
+Certain analysts think that figure may stretch to as much as $3b.
+Either way, most of it will come from closing down and merging offices that overlap on a geographical basis, plus things like productivity gains and increased logistical efficiencies.

-Either way it isn’t exactly screaming value right now.
-I mean you can currently pick up Johnson & Johnson stock for 17x forward earnings and a 2.75% dividend with better growth prospects and a much healthier balance sheet.
-But if we’re talking about a long-term portfolio of the highest quality businesses out there then Anheuser-Busch InBev stock would definitely deserve a place.
-It’s the undisputed king of beer profits.
+Either way, the stock doesn’t exactly scream value right now.
+I mean, you can currently buy Johnson & Johnson stock on a PE of 17 and with 2.75% dividend yield.
+It has better growth prospects and a much healthier balance sheet.
+But if we are talking about a long-term portfolio of the highest quality businesses out there, then Anheuser-Busch InBev stock definitely deserves a place.
+It is now the undisputed king of beer profits.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!